 We are working on the U.S. Army Yuma Proving Ground (YPG) in southwestern Arizona.

 In March 2009, we placed a total of fifty digital trail cameras within sixteen bosques, ranging from about half an acre to forty acres in size.
+In 2011, we expanded our research to include 9 more bosques and 15 more cameras.
 To maximize wildlife detections, we placed cameras along wildlife trails or near openings.
 The cameras are equipped with an infrared motion sensor triggered by animal movement and an infrared flash for night-time photos.
 Cameras are checked monthly and data downloaded from the memory card.
 For each animal photo, we record the species, number of individuals, time, date, and other data.
-Cameras will remain operational through April 2011.
+Cameras will remain operational through 2014.

 Mesquite bosques are diverse desert habitats that are used by a wide variety of species.
 This study will allow us to identify factors influencing use of bosques by wildlife.
 Information obtained by this study will assist land managers when planning future development projects potentially affecting these unique habitats.